What Automated Customer Service Means [and How to Make it Real]

 Automated customer service helps stay online during off-hours.
 Clients are assisted even when your support reps are having a rest, which means fewer edgy complaints.

 An emotional connection will be lost.
-Automated messages may make clients feel undervalued.
+Automated messages can make clients feel undervalued.
 Plus, the support they seek may be unique, so it can’t be fully programmed.

-As the solution may have several options, need more time to resolve, and require urgent attention, it’s impossible to predict and automate everything.
+As the solution may have several customer service options, need more time to resolve, and require urgent attention, it’s impossible to predict and automate everything.

 New technologies mean more in-depth knowledge.
 Customer support agents have to be re-trained to acquire more tech-specific information for delivering better service.